lexiconhq/lexicon/documentation/versioned_docs/version-1.0.0/troubleshooting-build.md

 If you are encountering issues related to the URL, resulting in an error message saying "please connect to network" as shown in the screenshot, it is likely due to incorrect settings.
 Specifically, if you are attempting to test builds locally on your mobile device and the channel field is not properly configured, the app may continuously fallback to the localDevelopment channel, even if you have set it to something else like "preview."

-Here some steps and note to fix this problem:
+Here some steps and notes to help resolve this:

 - Open the `frontend/Config.ts` file in your project.
 - Locate the `config` object within the file.
 - In the `localDevelopment` section of the `config` object, you can add the Prose URL specific to the channel you are trying to test.
-This section is used local development and as a fallback configuration for unknown build channels in EAS Build.
+This section is used for local development and as a fallback configuration for unknown build channels in EAS Build.
 Here's an example:

   ```ts
   const config: Config = {